idelse/idena-pocket/README.md

 rpc.idena.dev is built and maintained by [@idena-dev](https://github.com/idena-dev/idena-pocket)

 ### Will this be opensource?
-I was impressed by idena-pocket project and decided to enhance it from usability and interaction design standpoint.
+I was impressed by original idena-pocket project and decided to enhance it from usability and interaction design standpoint.
 Idena-lite will be 100% opensource.
 Feel free to fork it, contribute to it.
 PRs are welcome.

 ## Useful Links